chetnashah/webconcepts/nodejsNotes.md

 ### closing server from code

-`httpServer.close(cb)` - close the server, graceful shutdown to no longer accept connections, frees up event loop from listening to file I/O and gets the process ready for shutdown.
+`httpServer.close(cb)` - close the server, graceful shutdown to no longer accept connections, frees up event loop from listening to file I/O.
 The optional cb will be called once the 'close' event occurs

 ### Process monitoring